Minimum 2:1 in a biomedical science-related subject.

 Although you’ll be based at Sheffield, the course involves exchange visits to the other universities.

-The taught element is online and may be taken remotely at home (live interactions will take place between 9–5pm UK time).
+The taught element is online over 12 weeks and may be taken remotely (depending on student status, live interactions will take place between 9–5pm UK time).
 This includes live lectures, wikis and blogs, and tutor support.

 Information for international students